HarrisonTotty/tmpl/CONFIGURATION.md

 ### File Path Conventions & Expressions

-As alluded to above, file paths for keys like `dst` and `src` in a `files` definition may be specified via a relative path (like `"foo.txt"`) which is relative to the primary template configuration file for the `src` key and relative to the specified output directory for the `dst` key (if the `src` key is not defined, then the source file will be relative to the primary template configuration file as expected), or via an absolute path (like `"/etc/foo.txt"` or `"~/foo.txt"`).
+As alluded to above, file paths for keys like `include`, `lib`, or `dst`/`src` in a `files` definition may be specified via a relative path (like `"foo.txt"`) which is relative to the primary template configuration file for the `src` key and relative to the specified output directory for the `dst` key (if the `src` key is not defined, then the source file will be relative to the primary template configuration file as expected), or via an absolute path (like `"/etc/foo.txt"` or `"~/foo.txt"`).
 In addition to relative vs. absolute paths, each path may be expanded to multiple paths via wildcard and list/range expressions:

 * A _wildcard expression_ (or _glob expression_) matches files in the same way that a shell would match them.
 For example, `"foo*.txt"` would match `["foo1.txt", "foo-bar.txt", ...]`.